-Old-age pension: Age 60 (age 58 for covered public-sector workers, age 55 if prematurely aged) and registered with the National Social Security Fund for at least 20 years with 60 months of insurance coverage in the last 10 years.
+Old-age pension: Age 60 (age 58 for covered public-sector workers, age 55 if prematurely aged) and registered with the National Social Security Fund for at least 20 years with 60 months of coverage in the last 10 years.
 Retirement from employment is necessary.

-Pensions are payable abroad only if there is a reciprocal agreement.
+The pension is payable abroad only if there is a reciprocal agreement.

-Old-age settlement: Age 60 (age 58 for covered public-sector workers, age 55 if prematurely aged) with 12 months of insurance coverage and ineligible for the old-age pension.
+Old-age settlement: Age 60 (age 58 for covered public-sector workers, age 55 if prematurely aged) and registered with the National Social Security Fund for at least 20 years with 60 months of coverage in the last 10 years.
 Retirement from employment is necessary.